Mammal Taxidermy From Start to Finish: What You Actually Do

 Drying Environment

 Mount in a cool, dry location (55-75°F, 40-50% humidity).
-Air circulation helps but avoid fans blowing directly on the mount.
-Some hair or feather ruffling can occur with direct air.
-Allow 4-8 weeks for complete drying depending on animal size and species.
+These ranges align with both general taxidermy-care guidance from supply houses and the broader museum-collection envelope of 60–70°F at 40–60% relative humidity used by conservation bodies for biological specimen storage (see Conservation Wiki: Temperature and Relative Humidity for Exhibits).
+Air circulation helps, but avoid fans blowing directly on the mount.
+Some hair ruffling can occur with direct air.
+Allow 4-8 weeks for complete drying depending on animal size and species; multiple working taxidermists describe a 3–6 week climate-controlled drying period as standard practice for shoulder mounts.

 Base Construction and Display